Irrational-Encoding-Wizardry/guide.encode.moe/encoding/masking-limiting-etc.md

 [kageru's blog post]: https://kageru.moe/blog/article/edgemasks

-I would also lump the range mask
+The **range mask**
 (or in masktools,
 the "min/max" mask)
-into this category,
+also fits into this category.
-which is a very simple masking method that returns a clip made up of the maximum value of a range of neighboring pixels minus the minimum value of the range, as so:
+It is a very simple masking method that returns a clip made up of the maximum value of a range of neighboring pixels minus the minimum value of the range, as so: